ThomasAlbin/gistyc/README.md

 ### Delete a GIST

-Deleting using ONLY the FILEPATH
+Deletion using ONLY the FILEPATH

 ```bash
 gistyc --delete --auth-token AUTH_TOKEN --file-name FILEPATH
 ```

-Deleting using ONLY the GIST ID
+Deletion using ONLY the GIST ID

 ```bash
 gistyc --delete --auth-token AUTH_TOKEN --gist-id GIST_ID